 - Highly skilled, confident clinical educator with the ability to implement evidence based practice in teaching and assessment - Role model in the implementation of high quality educational environments to enhance practice for educators, students and clients. - Competent researcher with the ability to develop research capacity in your working community.
 You will lead by example and empower others to pursue research and contribute to evidence based practice.

-Students will be expected to hold a degree in a professional healthcare course with eligibility for CORU registration (minimum second class degree required).
+Students will be expected to hold a degree in a professional healthcare course (minimum second class degree required).

 While not compulsory, it is recommended that applicants should: